Killorito/Killorito/README.md

-- 👋 Hi, I’m @Killorito
+- 👋 Hi, I’m @Killorito.
-- 👀 I’m interested in data science, biology, and education!
+- 👀 I’m interested in data science,actuarial sciences, economics and policy making.
-- 🌱 I’m currently learning IB DP stuff...
+- 🌱 I’m currently in uni studying a B Actuarial Sciences and B Economics.
-- 💞️ I’m looking to collaborate on a data analysis software for engineers
-- 📫 How to reach me ghaffarian.a@gmail.com
+- 📫 How to reach me ghaffarian.a@gmail.com.

 <!---
 Killorito/Killorito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.